 Our aim is to help members gain more pleasure from their photography, by improving their photographic technique and by fostering their eye for a picture.
 Weekly meetings include talks, practical evenings, and competitions in which we can show our images and receive advice.

-Visitors and new members are very welcome at any meeting; just turn up on the night and make yourself known to one of the committee members, but do feel free to contact us in advance if you have any questions.
+Visitors and new members are always welcome at any meeting; just turn up on the night and make yourself known to one of the committee members, but do feel free to contact us in advance if you have any questions.
 Visitors are asked to pay a small fee, currently £3.00 per meeting; bona fide potential new members may attend up to two meetings free of charge.

-The Club offers mutual photographic help through a varied programme of meetings, enabling us to see the work and techniques of other photographers – both visiting speakers (amateur and pro) and other Club members.
-Although most of these meetings are not formal tutorials, speakers are well informed on many different aspects of photography, both creative and technical.
+The Club offers mutual photographic help through a varied programme of meetings, enabling us to see the work and techniques of other photographers – including visiting speakers (amateur and professional) and other Club members.
+Although most of these meetings are not formal tutorials, our speakers are very well informed on many different aspects of photography, both creative and technical.

 We hold a public exhibition of our work in a Hertford town centre venue each Autumn.
-Members are also invited to display their images free in the gallery on this website, and are given access to a dedicated area here.
-Our regular newsletter – the Viewfinder – offers a platform for opinions and provides information.
-We have an active Facebook group, and post information and updates on Twitter.
-The Club was founded in 1951, and is affiliated to the Photographic Alliance of Great Britain (PAGB) through the East Anglian Federation (EAF).
+Members are also invited to display their images free in the gallery on this website, and are given access to the dedicated Members' Area here.
+We post information and updates on our Twitter feed and Facebook page, and also have an active closed Facebook Group for members.